Operation Manual

 The FRAME system integrates with ImSwitch software for comprehensive control:

-- Live View: Real-time camera display
+- Main Interface Elements:- Live View: Real-time camera display

 - Stage Control: XYZ positioning controls